wp-plugins/custom-comment-notifications/readme.txt

 1. Search for 'custom comment notifications' through the New Plugin Menu
 2. Install the plugin
 3. Activate either on a Network Level or on a Single Site Level
-4. Note that a netowrk activation will activate on the sub-sites with individual template/settings options
+4. Note that a network activation will activate on the sub-sites with individual template/settings options

 = Manual/FTP: =
 1. Upload `custom-comment-notifications` directory to the `/wp-content/plugins/` directory